Fertility of Overweight and Underweight Men

 Crash diets that feature extreme calorie restriction and lead to rapid changes in body weight can result in nutritional deficiencies and increased oxidative stress on the body.
 These changes can have a negative impact on the pituitary’s secretion of gonadotropins, decrease testosterone levels, and impair sperm production and quality.

 Fad diets can also pose a problem.
 Dieting fads come and go—in the 1990s, for example, fats were bad and carbohydrates were good, while recently the Atkins and Paleo diets have identified carbohydrates as the enemy and labeled fats as either not unhealthful or something to be encouraged.
 I am certainly not going to wade into the controversies surrounding the efficacy and safety of each of these diets for the general population.
 However, from a fertility standpoint I do have some concerns about diets that exclude entire categories of food, such as carbohydrates.
-Some degree of carbohydrate intake is beneficial for normal sperm production, so extremely low-carb diets should probably be avoided by men who are trying to conceive.
-Men on very strict vegetarian diets can suffer from iron and zinc deficiencies, which can have a negative impact on fertility as well.
+Studies have not conclusively shown whether some carbohydrates are needed for decent sperm production and there are a few case studies showing improved semen parameters on these extremely low carb diets in people who lost significant weight.
+There is no evidence to strictly avoid keto and paleo diets for men trying to conceive at this point in time.
+However, if your diet is causing significant stress on the body (chronic fatigue, etc.) then you may want to weight the cost-benefit analysis of weight loss/strict adherence to a stringent diet vs. potential temporary decrease in fertility potential.
+Men on very strict vegetarian diets avoid many of the pitfalls of the Western Diet (processed food, saturated and trans animal fats) and these diets are also usually high in antioxidants.
+However, strict vegetarians can suffer from iron and zinc deficiencies, exposure to estrogenic compounds, and pesticide contamination, all of which have the potential to negatively affect a man’s fertility.